bediniupi/AlmaSet2Analytics/README.md

 ### Variation b

 2b.
-Export data into a csv file with header; save it into the same directory of the script (ex., data.csv) and copy the header of the column you want collect data from (ex., "MMS ID")
+Export data into a csv file with headers; save it into the same directory of the script (ex., data.csv) and copy the header of the column you want collect data from (ex., "MMS ID")

 3b. invoke the command: